 The queen's reluctance to marry may well have been a reaction to her father's shenanigans with his six wives and Mary's public relations disaster in marrying a Spanish prince.
 Indeed, Philip II had offered to marry Elizabeth when queen, but he was rejected in January 1559 CE; so too were the king of Sweden, a French prince, and two Habsburg archdukes.
 Elizabeth thus became known as the Virgin Queen, and for those eager to see divine confirmation of their beliefs, she was the living embodiment of the Virgin Mary.
 This latter idea became especially prevalent as the queen aged and her imagery increasingly used symbols traditionally associated with the Virgin Mary such as the crescent moon and pearl.
 There were plenty of informal relations with dashing young men, however, that perhaps went beyond mere friendship.
 Besides Robert Dudley, 1st Earl of Leicester already mentioned, such figures as the adventurer Sir Walter Raleigh (c.
 1552-1618 CE), the Lord Chancellor Sir Christopher Hatton (1540-1591 CE) and the nobleman and cousin of the queen Robert Devereux, the Earl of Essex (1566-1601 CE), all captivated the queen and vice-versa.

 Elizabeth returned the Church of England to its reformed state as it had been under Edward VI.
 She reinstated the Act of Supremacy (April 1559 CE) which put the English monarch at the head of the Church (as opposed to the Pope).
 Thomas Cranmer's Protestant Book of Common Prayer was reinstated (the 1552 CE version).
 Hard-line Protestants and Catholics, though, were both dissatisfied with Elizabeth's pragmatic stance as she went for a more middle-of-the-road approach which appealed to the largely indifferent majority of her subjects.
-Extremists were largely permitted to pursue their beliefs without interference, even if the Pope excommunicated the queen for heresy in February 1570 CE.
+Extremists of the Catholic faith or otherwise were largely permitted to pursue their beliefs without interference, even if the Pope excommunicated the queen for heresy in February 1570 CE.
 Elizabeth was also active abroad.
 She attempted to impose Protestantism in Catholic Ireland, but this only resulted in frequent rebellions (1569-73, 1579-83, and 1595-8 CE) which were often materially supported by Spain.
 The queen also sent money and arms to the Huguenots in France and financial aid to Protestants in the Netherlands.

 The thorny issue of the Reformation then twisted its way back into English politics when Mary, Queen of Scots (r.
 1542-1567 CE), who was the granddaughter of Margaret Tudor, sister of Henry VIII, became the figurehead for a Catholic-inspired plot to remove Elizabeth from her throne.
 Indeed, for many Catholics, Elizabeth was illegitimate as they did not recognise her father's divorce from his first wife Catherine of Aragon.
 Catholic Mary, who had been exiled in France, was not welcomed in Protestant Scotland and, battling husbands and nobles, she was eventually obliged to abdicate in 1567 CE and then flee the country in 1568 CE.